ilya-wd/junction2023/README.md

 Read `description.md` to learn more about the problem we tackled, our motivation, features and plans for the future developments of MeMon.

 ### Launching the app locally
-Requires NodeJS and mpm installed
+Requires NodeJS and npm installed

 1. Clone the repository `git clone https://github.com/username-u/junction2023.git`
 3. Run `npm i` to install dependencies